lennking/TicTacToe/README.md

-A game of Tic-tac-toe but modular
+A game of Tic-tac-toe but modular.
+Featuring IIFEs and factory functions